Struct SwiftAmt

 Returns

-Parses a string representation of a decimal number with any number of decimal places into a decimal value.
+Parses a string representation of a decimal number into a Decimal value.

 public static decimal Parse(string sValue)